JonForest/trakity-client/README.md

 #TODO
-* Animations for moving tasks seems to have broken
 * Wire up actual login form
 * Add the ability to optionally run with / without mirage ** Need to make mirage understand how to deal with the permissions/auth etc